 Economists generally assume that the state has sufficient institutions to freely support private markets and tax systems, assumptions which cannot be taken for granted in many states, neither in history nor in today's developing world.
 Our paper develops a framework where "policy choices" in market regulation and taxation are constrained by past investments in the legal and fiscal capacity of the state.
 We study the economic and political determinants of such investments and find that legal and fiscal capacity typically are complements.
 Our theoretical results show that common interest public goods, such as fighting external wars, as well as political stability and inclusive political institutions, are conducive to building state capacity of both forms.
-Our preliminary empirical results uncover a number of correlations in cross-coountry data, which are consistent with the theory.
+Our preliminary empirical results uncover a number of correlations in cross-country data, which are consistent with the theory.

-^{}We are grateful to Daron Acemoglu, Oriana Bandiera, Steve Coate, Jim Fearon, Avner Grief, Patrick O'Brien, Guido Tabellini, Andrei Shleifer, Barry Weingast, and seminar participants at Oxford, Stanford, Paris, Harvard, and CIFAR for useful comments and discussions.
+\We are grateful to Daron Acemoglu, Oriana Bandiera, Steve Coate, Jim Fearon, Avner Grief, Patrick O'Brien, Guido Tabellini, Andrei Shleifer, Barry Weingast, and seminar participants at IIES, Essex, Oxford, Stanford, Paris, and CIFAR, and participants in the PIER 2007 and the BREAD-CEPR 2007 conferences for useful comments and discussions.
 We also thank Giovanni Favara and Mick Keen for kind provision of data, Dario Caldara for excellent research assistance, and CIFAR, the Swedish Research Council, the ESRC, and the Tore Browaldh Foundation for generous financial support.